 The Rooftop Hall

-The hall was initially built as a place for the President to unwind and relax after a day of hard work, but gradually it became a room for entertainment with a hardwood floor specially made for dancing, and a stage for artists to perform.
+The hall was initially built as a place for the President to unwind and relax after hard work.
+Gradually, it became a room for entertainment with a hardwood floor specially made for dancing and a stage for artists to perform.

 The UH1 Helicopter

-This remnant is exhibited on the roof of the building; it was used for inspection tours of President Nguyen Van Thieu.
+This remnant is exhibited on the building’s roof; it was used for President Nguyen Van Thieu’s inspection tours.
 The helicopter was manufactured by Bell, a US weapon brand, and used in the Vietnam War from 1962.
-It can take off and land on many surfaces and be used for combat, training, war missions, and emergency evacuations.
+It can take off, land on many surfaces, and be used for combat, training, war missions, and emergency evacuations.

 6. Behind the Independence Palace